 AI21 Labs models

-AI21 Labs models on Vertex AI offer fully managed and serverless models as APIs.
-To use a AI21 Labs model on Vertex AI, send a request directly to the Vertex AI API endpoint.
-Because AI21 Labs models use a managed API, there's no need to provision or manage infrastructure.
+The AI21 Labs models on Vertex AI are fully managed and serverless, which means you don't need to provision or manage any infrastructure.
+To use a AI21 Labs model, send a request directly to the Vertex AI API endpoint.

-You can stream your responses to reduce the end-user latency perception.
-A streamed response uses server-sent events (SSE) to incrementally stream the response.
+You can stream responses to reduce end-user latency.
+A streamed response uses server-sent events (SSE) to incrementally return the output.

 You pay for AI21 Labs models as you use them (pay as you go).
 For pay-as-you-go pricing, see AI21 Labs model pricing on the Vertex AI pricing page.

-The following models are available from AI21 Labs to use in Vertex AI.
-To access a AI21 Labs model, go to its Model Garden model card.
+The following AI21 Labs models are available in Vertex AI.
+To access a model, go to its Model Garden model card.

 Jamba 1.5 Mini

-AI21 Labs's Jamba 1.5 Mini is a small foundation model built from a hybrid architecture that leverages the Mamba architecture and Transformer architecture to achieve leading quality at a competitive price.
+AI21 Labs's Jamba 1.5 Mini is a small foundation model built from a hybrid architecture that uses the Mamba architecture and Transformer architecture to achieve high quality at a competitive price.

-With the SSM-Transformer hybrid architecture and a 256,000 context window, Jamba 1.5 Mini efficiently solves a variety of text generation and text comprehension enterprise use cases.
+With its SSM-Transformer hybrid architecture and a 256,000 token context window, Jamba 1.5 Mini efficiently handles a variety of text generation and comprehension use cases.

-Jamba 1.5 Mini is ideal for enterprise workflows with tasks that are data-heavy and require a model that can ingest a large amount of information to produce an accurate and thorough response, such as summarizing lengthy documents or enabling question answering across an extensive organizational knowledge base.
+Jamba 1.5 Mini is ideal for data-heavy enterprise workflows that require a model to ingest a large amount of information to produce an accurate and thorough response, such as summarizing lengthy documents or enabling question answering across an extensive organizational knowledge base.
 Jamba 1.5 Mini is well balanced across quality, throughput, and low cost.

 Go to the Jamba 1.5 Mini model card